Skip to main content

 Define the security and privacy requirements specific to the system and its environment of operation that are necessary to mitigate identified risks and to comply with CMS policies and federal regulations.

-Potential Inputs:
+Potential Inputs

-Expected Outputs:
+Expected Outputs

-CMS implements Security and Privacy Planning Controls to provide guidance on developing the SSPP within CFACTS that relates CMS security requirements defined in the CMS IS2P2 to a set of security controls and control enhancements as outlined in the CMS ARS 5.1.
+The RMF prepare Step Task P-15 is crucial for defining the Security/Privacy requirements for the system.
+CMS implements Security and Privacy Planning Controls to provide guidance on developing the System Security and Privacy Plan (SSPP) within CFACTS that relates CMS security requirements defined in the CMS IS2P2 to a set of security controls and control enhancements as outlined in the CMS ARS 5.1.
 The CMS Security and Privacy Language for Information and Information Technology helps guide the CISO Team and procurement personnel to determine what kind of security and privacy requirements should be written into a contract before operating in CMS environment.

 Cybersecurity Framework: ID.GV; PR.IP

-TLC Cycle Phase: New – Initiate
+TLC Cycle Phase: New systems – Initiate; Existing systems – Operate

 Task P-16 Enterprise Architecture

-Determine the placement of the system within the enterprise architecture such that the system's architecture is aligned with CMS's enterprise architecture to support efficient and secure integration and operation within the organization's IT environment.
+Determine the placement of the system within the enterprise architecture so that the system's architecture is aligned with CMS's enterprise architecture to support efficient and secure integration and operation within the organization's IT environment.

-Potential Inputs:
+Potential Inputs

-Expected Outputs:
+Expected Outputs

-TLC Cycle Phase: New – Initiate
+TLC Cycle Phase: New systems – Initiate; Existing systems – Operate

 Task P-17 Requirements Allocation